cbeck88/conf-rs/README.md

 Another drawback is that the `.env` format doesn't really have a spec, and there are many divergent parser implementations.
 Eventually you may run into incompatibilities between what `docker` does, what `bash` does, and what the numerous `dotenv` libraries in different programming languages do.
 This is typically annoying but not insurmountable.

+The `--help` output for `conf` always includes details about any `env` sources for program options.

+`conf` also supports introspection via `Conf::program_options()`, so it's possible to auto-generate a .env file template which includes all the env var names and annotates them with the doc strings.
+See documentation for example code.

 #### General config files

 Alternatively, you may prefer that your application can load layered config from a file in a more structured format.